jplanes/RESTful-turbine/README.md

     -o RESTful-turbine.jar
 ```

 Once you have downloaded it you may want to set up a configuration file.
-RESTful-turbine is 100% compatible with Turbine, the only configuration we don't back up is the one related to clusters and instances declaration (because we use our own InstanceDiscovery strategy).
+RESTful-turbine is 100% compatible with Turbine & [Archaius](https://github.com/Netflix/archaius/wiki/Getting-Started), the only configuration we don't back up is the one related to clusters and instance declaration (because we use our own InstanceDiscovery strategy).

- A typical configuration file will look like:
+ A typical configuration file will look like this:

 ```
 ##### Turbine configuration